IpswichMapper/SwiftAddress/README.md

 And probably a few more features I haven't listed here

+## Information

+Minimum android version is Android 5.0 (Lolipop).

+To find areas with missing housenumbers, use [OSM Inspector](https://tools.geofabrik.de/osmi/?view=geometry&lon=-12.00000&lat=25.00000&zoom=3) or [qa.poole.ch](http://qa.poole.ch/) (check "has addresses" to see all the areas that you should avoid).

 ## Images

 Most icons are provided by Google Material Icons, which are under Apache License.